 The penalties for a domestic violence conviction in Virginia will depend on a number of factors, including the defendant’s prior criminal history.
 Assault and battery against a family or household member will generally be a Class 1 misdemeanor offense with the following penalties:

 A second offense within 20 years of a previous domestic assault charge or other violent crime will result in a Class six felony offense.
 The maximum penalties in the situation include:

 Virginia law distinguishes between typical assault and battery charges and assault and battery against a family or household member charges based on the relationship between the defendant and the victim.
 A “family or household” member can include a wide variety of people, including the following:

 Law enforcement officials almost always make an arrest when they show up for a domestic violence call.
 Police officers have the discretionary power to make an arrest without a warrant for domestic violence cases or a violation of protective orders, even if the police did not witness the violation.
 In these situations, the police will arrest the person that they believe to be the “predominant physical aggressor” based on the facts and circumstances at the time they arrive.

 However, this does not mean that the other party shared no blame for the incident.
 A skilled criminal defense and family law attorney will be able to help hash through what happened and get to the truth of the matter.

 If you are dealing with domestic violence issues in your marriage, it may seem like there is no way out.
-That is not true, and the team at Randall Page, P.C. is going to help you get through this.
+That is not true, and the team at Randall, Page & Bruch, P.C. is going to help you get through this.
 Our qualified attorneys have extensive experience helping clients handle domestic violence as it relates to their marriage and child custody.
 If necessary, we will help you obtain or modify protective orders.
 When you need a Virginia domestic violence lawyer in the Courtland, Suffolk, Emporia, and Lawrenceville areas, you can contact us for a free consultation of your case by clicking here or by calling 757-517-8956.